 Results will vary based on grass type, soil type and condition, and geographical region.

 Dull blades produce resistance, putting strain on the mower deck and making it difficult to maintain speed and efficiency.
-Mowing with a dull blade can reduce fuel economy by as much as 22 percent*, which increases operating costs and reducing productivity.
+Mowing with a dull blade can reduce fuel economy by as much as 22 percent*, which increases operating costs and reduces productivity.

 A dull blade shreds and tears grass, leaving it vulnerable to dehydration, browning, and disease.
 LaserEdge® blades cut grass cleanly, making it easier to deliver high-quality lawn care and in-demand enhancements such as lawn striping.